dovene/ios-template-app/README.md

 # TemplateiOsApp

-This repository contains an iOS Template project using a movie database API from TMDb and aims at showing how to use the three main types of view within an app which are a formu, a list and a detail element.
+This repository contains an iOS Template project using a movie database API from TMDb and aims at showing how to use the three main types of view within an app which are a form, a list and a detail element.

 Furthermore you may find two branches that showcases the use of MVC and MVVM alongside with reactive programming architectures.